From Prospect to Pipeline: B2B Outbound Lead Generation Strategies That Work in 2026

 Key Metrics to Track Your LinkedIn Social Selling Success

-- Social Selling Index (SSI): LinkedIn provides an SSI score that measures how effective you are at establishing your professional brand, finding the right people, engaging with insights, and building relationships.
+• Social Selling Index (SSI): LinkedIn’s built-in score measuring how effectively you establish your professional brand, find the right people, engage with insights, and build relationships.
+A useful internal benchmark for rep development.

-- Lead Conversion Rate: Of the leads you engage with on LinkedIn, how many move to the next stage in your sales funnel?
+• Lead conversion rate: Of the prospects you engage with on LinkedIn, how many progress to the next stage in your qualification process — an MQL, a discovery call, a booked meeting.

-- Maintaining Authenticity: As you scale your LinkedIn outreach, there’s a temptation to automate processes.
+• Maintaining authenticity at scale: As you scale your LinkedIn outreach, there’s a temptation to automate processes.
 While automation tools can be beneficial, ensure they don’t compromise the authenticity of your interactions.

 4. Account-Based Marketing